kefitaib/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 1. The last digit
     This program will assign a random signed number to the variable number each time it is executed.
-    Complete the source code in order to print the last digit of the number stored in the variable number.
+    - Complete the source code in order to print the last digit of the number stored in the variable number.
-    The variable number will store a different value every time you will run this program The output of the program should be:
+    - The variable number will store a different value every time you will run this program
+    - The output of the program should be:
+    	+ The string Last digit of, followed by
+	+ the number, followed by
-    	The string Last digit of, followed by the number, followed by
+	+ the string is, followed by the last digit of number, followed by
-	the string is, followed by the last digit of number, followed by if the last digit is greater than 5: the string and is greater than 5 if the last digit is 0: the string and is 0 if the last digit is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line
+	    * if the last digit is greater than 5: the string and is greater than 5
+	    * if the last digit is 0: the string and is 0
+	    * if the last digit is less than 6 and not 0: the string and is less than 6 and not 0
+	+ followed by a new line

 ### 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
     Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
-    	  You can only use one print function with string format You can only use one loop in your code
+    	  - You can only use one print function with string format
+	  - You can only use one loop in your code
-	  You are not allowed to store characters in a variable You are not allowed to import any module
+	  - You are not allowed to store characters in a variable
+	  - You are not allowed to import any module

 ### 3. When I was having that alphabet soup, I never thought that it would pay off
     Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
-    	  Print all the letters except q and e
+    	  - Print all the letters except q and e
-	  You can only use one print function with string format You can only use one loop in your code
+	  - You can only use one print function with string format
+	  - You can only use one loop in your code
-	  You are not allowed to store characters in a variable You are not allowed to import any module
+	  - You are not allowed to store characters in a variable
+	  - You are not allowed to import any module

 ### 4. Hexadecimal printing
-    Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example) You can only use one print function with string format You can only use one loop in your code
+    Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)
+    	  - You can only use one print function with string format
+    	  - You can only use one loop in your code
-    You are not allowed to store numbers or strings in a variable You are not allowed to import any module
+    	  - You are not allowed to store numbers or strings in a variable

-`+ Item A`
-`+ Item B
-  + Item B 1
-  + Item B 2
-  + Item B 3`

-    + Item C
-      * Item C 1
-      * Item C 2
-      * Item C 3

-`<pre>`
+    	  - You are not allowed to import any module